-The court may refuse to accept a plea of guilty.
-For guilty but mentally ill.
+The court may refuse to accept a plea of guilty. [or guilty but mentally ill.]

 - 2. If a plea of guilty is made in a written plea agreement, the agreement must be in substantially the form prescribed in NRS 174.063.
 If a plea of guilty [or guilty but mentally ill] is made orally, the court shall not accept such a plea or a plea of nolo contendere without first addressing the defendant personally and determining that the plea is made voluntarily with understanding of the nature of the charge and consequences of the plea.
 [In addition, the court shall not accept a plea of guilty but mentally ill without complying with the provisions of NRS 174.041.] - 3.
 With the consent of the court and the district attorney, a defendant may enter a conditional plea of guilty [, guilty but mentally ill] or nolo contendere, reserving in writing the right, on appeal from the judgment, to a review of the adverse determination of any specified pretrial motion.
 A defendant who prevails on appeal must be allowed to withdraw the plea. - 4.
 [A plea of guilty but mentally ill is not a defense to the alleged offense.
 A defendant who enters such a plea is subject to the same penalties as a defendant who pleads guilty.]
 The defendant may, in the alternative or in addition to any one of the pleas permitted by subsection 1, plead not guilty by reason of insanity.
+A plea of not guilty by reason of insanity must be entered not less than 21 days before the date set for trial.
 A defendant who has not so pleaded may offer the defense of insanity during trial upon good cause shown.
 Under such a plea or defense, the burden of proof is upon the defendant to establish his insanity by a preponderance of the evidence. - 5.
 If a defendant refuses to plead [,] or if the court refuses to accept a plea of guilty [or guilty but mentally ill] or if a defendant corporation fails to appear, the court shall enter a plea of not guilty. - 6.
-A defendant may not enter a plea of guilty [or guilty but mentally ill] pursuant to a plea bargain for an offense punishable as a felony for which: - (a) Probation is not allowed; or - (b) The maximum prison sentence is more than 10 years, unless the plea bargain is set forth in writing and signed by the defendant, the defendant's attorney, if he is represented by counsel, and the prosecuting attorney.
+A defendant may not enter a plea of guilty for guilty but mentally ill pursuant to a plea bargain for an offense punishable as a felony for which: - (a) Probation is not allowed; or - (b) The maximum prison sentence is more than 10 years, - unless the plea bargain is set forth in writing and signed by the defendant, the defendant's attorney, if he is represented by counsel, and the prosecuting attorney. - Sec.
+5. NRS 174.055 is hereby amended to read as follows: - 174.055 In the justice's court, if the defendant pleads guilty, [or guilty but mentally ill,] the court may, before entering such a plea or pronouncing judgment, examine witnesses to ascertain the gravity of the offense committed.
+If it appears to the court that a higher offense has been committed than the offense charged in the complaint, the court may order the defendant to be committed or admitted to bail [,] or to answer any indictment that may be found against him or any information which may be filed by the district attorney.

-174.055 In the justice's court, if the defendant pleads guilty, for guilty but mentally ill, the court may, before entering such a plea or pronouncing judgment, examine witnesses to ascertain the gravity of the offense committed.
-If it appears to the court that a higher offense has been committed than the offense charged in the complaint, the court may order the defendant to be committed or admitted to bail [ ] or to answer any indictment that may be found against him or any information which may be filed by the district attorney.
+174.061 1.
+If a prosecuting attorney enters into an agreement with a defendant in which the defendant agrees to testify against another defendant in exchange for a plea of guilty [, guilty but mentally ill] or nolo contendere to a lesser charge or for a recommendation of a reduced sentence, the agreement:

-- 174.061 1.
-If a prosecuting attorney enters into an agreement with a defendant in which the defendant agrees to testify against another defendant in exchange for a plea of guilty [, guilty but mentally ill] or nolo contendere to a lesser charge or for a recommendation of a reduced sentence, the agreement: - (a) Is void if the defendant's testimony is false.
+(a) Is void if the defendant's testimony is false.